-We are grateful to the majority of contributors who have co-operated with the ICCL in ensuring that contributions are paid in a timely manner.
-At 31 July 2005, contributions were outstanding from 8 Fund A contributors (2004: 6) and 100 Fund B contributors (2004: 99).
-New contribution rates were introduced with effect from 1 August 2004.
+We are grateful to the vast majority of contributors who have co-operated with the ICCL in ensuring that contributions are paid in a timely manner.
+At 31 July 2006, contributions were outstanding from 1 Fund A contributor (2005: 8) and 82 Fund B contributors (2005: 100).
 The ICCL operates a self-assessment regime for contributors, and, in cases where contributors have yet to indicate the appropriate contribution rate, no estimates have been made for such debtors.
 The ICCL is dedicated to ensuring that all firms comply with their obligations.
 The ICCL applies interest to unpaid contributions.
 The ICCL also reports firms, whose contributions are outstanding, to the Financial Regulator for failing to comply with their obligations under the Act.
-The Financial Regulator has the power to require firms to suspend the carrying on of the business in cases of noncompliance.
+The Financial Regulator has the power to require firms to suspend the carrying on of the business in cases of non-compliance.
 In addition, the ICCL works closely with product producers and insurance companies to ensure full contribution compliance by all tied agents.
-Since 2003, firms contributing to Fund B have the facility to pay contributions by direct debit.
-Details on debtors are set out in Note 5 on page 35.
+Since 2003, firms contributing to Fund B have the facility to pay contributions by direct debit and the numbers taking up this option continue to increase year on year.
+Details on debtors are set out in Note 5 on page 37.